Shackles (Praise You): Commercial performance

 "Shackles (Praise You)" became a top-40 hit in the United States, peaking at number 28 on the Billboard Hot 100 chart.
 The song was also a worldwide hit, reaching number five in the United Kingdom and number 17 in Ireland.
-Across mainland Europe, the song was a top-10 hit Belgium, the Netherlands, and Norway.
+Across mainland Europe, the song was a top-10 hit in Belgium, the Netherlands, and Norway.
 It also charted strongly in France, Poland, Sweden, and Switzerland, peaking within the top 20.
 In Australia, the song reached number two in September 2000 and was the highest-selling song of the year that did not reach the number-one spot, coming in at number 10 on Australia's year-end chart for 2000.